Moselio Schaechter: Academic career

-Schaechter has also been involved with public outreach and science communication projects; he co-edits an ASM-sponsored microbiology-themed blog called Small Things Considered and co-hosts the This Week in Microbiology podcast founded and hosted by Vincent Racaniello.
-He also publishes work on the history of microbiology.
+Schaechter was also involved with public outreach and science communication projects; he co-edited an ASM-sponsored microbiology-themed blog called Small Things Considered and co-hosted the This Week in Microbiology podcast founded and hosted by Vincent Racaniello.
+He also published work on the history of microbiology.

 Research

 The focus of Schaechter's research group involved studying bacterial growth and cell division, with particular interest in the involvement of bacterial cell membranes in division.
 Among the notable discoveries of the group was the association of the E. coli origin of replication with the cell membrane when hemimethylated.

-Personal life
+Personal life and death

 Schaechter married during his graduate education and he and his wife had two children.
 His daughter Judith Schaechter is a noted stained glass artist.
 After his first wife's death Schaechter remarried in 1994.

-Schaechter is a hobbyist mycologist and has received awards for his contributions to amateur mycology.
-He was active in the Boston Mycological Club for many years and is a founding member of the San Diego Mycological Society.
+He was a hobbyist mycologist and received awards for his contributions to amateur mycology.
+He was active in the Boston Mycological Club for many years and was a founding member of the San Diego Mycological Society.
 He published a natural history book on the subject of mushrooms and mushroom-hunting, In the Company of Mushrooms, in 1997.

+Schaechter died on August 14, 2025, at the age of 97.